Ivor Moreton and Dave Kaye: With Harry Roy

 Following Dave Kaye's job in the shop, he formed his own band, and worked as a pianist for Jerry Hoey, Sydney Lipton and Jack Harris.
 In 1926, he joined drummer and xylophonist Julian Vedey's new band at the Cosmo Club in Wardour Street, Soho, in a residency which lasted around six months.
 Coinciding with the end of this period was the departure of Kaye's brother Cyril for Sydney, to lead a band at the Wentworth Hotel.
 In 1929, it was reported that Dave was part of a new band at The Piccadilly Hotel, led by Jim Kelleher on alto sax, with Kaye on piano and Joe Daniels on drums.
 During this period of his career, Kaye was also part of Maurice Winnick's band at the hotel, although by August 1931, he had been replaced.

 Ivor Moreton, who had been professionally active since at least 1930, was invited by drummer Bill Currie to join him in an act at a club, where Moreton and Kaye first met each other.
 By 1931, Moreton was a pianist with Harry Roy's five-piece band at the Bat Club, being with Roy from his first recording session in April that year.
 In addition, Moreton also sang on vocals with Currie, and in a trio with Roy.
 Later that year, Roy formed a larger band to take to the RKO Theatre in Leicester Square, and it was at this point that Kaye joined, thus starting Moreton and Kaye's long professional association.
 From October 1931 onwards, Moreton was on piano, and Kaye on second piano at Roy's recording sessions.
 In autumn 1932, Moreton sang his first solo vocal refrain for Roy on his version of "Love Is the Sweetest Thing", a song which became a standard.
-He subsequently contributed further solo vocal refrains to Roy's records.
+Moreton subsequently contributed further solo vocal refrains to Roy's records.